Runn-Fast/blog/toggl_timesheets/README.md

 The process will work like this:

 1. Fetch report data from Toggl
-2. Fetch list of projects from Runn
+2. Fetch the list of projects from Runn
-3. Fetch list of people from Runn
+3. Fetch the list of people from Runn
 4. Loop through each person in the Toggl report
 5. Match the persons Toggl ID to a Runn person by their external reference
 6. Match the projects Toggl ID to a Runn project by their external reference